 We use information from others to help us to continually improve.

 - Patients and families - See our annual patient survey

 - Compliments, concerns and complaints

 Investors in People

-In January 2014, we received the Investors in People award for the fifth consecutive time.
+In January 2017, we received the Investors in People award for the sixth consecutive time.
 The award was given in recognition of the way we develop, support and motivate our staff.
 We first achieved the award in 1999.

 Care Quality Commission (CQC)